apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Takeaways from the first day of the Republican National Convention**
+**ABC Exclusive: Trump rally shooting 'unacceptable,' Secret Service director says**

-You can read more about it [here](https://admin.google.com/ServiceNotAllowed).
+You can read more about it [here](https://abcnews.go.com/US/trump-rally-shooting-unacceptable-secret-service-director-abc-exclusive/story?id=111962314).

 ## Requirements
 - Python 3.8